benbpyle/momento-go-sample/README.md

 ## Momento Golang Sample

 A simple repository that supports this [Article](https://www.binaryheap.com/caching-with-momento-and-golang).
-It highlights how to sen up the Momento client and use it in a Golang Lambda Function.
+It highlights how to set up the Momento client and use it in a Golang Lambda Function.

 ### Up and Running